nasuni-labs/nasuni-dashboards/README.md

 6. Set Grafana to run on startup:

     ```shell
-    sudo systemctl enable grafana-server
+    sudo systemctl start grafana-server
     ```

+7. Confirm the Grafana service is running.
+Look for **Active: active (running)**:

+        ```shell
+        systemctl status grafana-server --no-pager
+        ```

-7. Configure the firewall for Grafana (only required if the firewall is enabled):
+8. Configure the firewall for Grafana (only required if the firewall is enabled):

     ```shell
     sudo firewall-cmd --permanent --zone=public --add-port=3000/tcp